Clearer Communication

 These challenges disproportionately affect autistic and other neurodivergent individuals.
 Despite increasing awareness of neurodiversity, many organizations continue to treat communication difficulties as individual shortcomings rather than systemic design problems.
 As a result, well-qualified individuals are frequently subjected to remediation efforts -such as social skills training, coaching, or informal correction – without meaningful improvement in outcomes.

-The Differential Social Learning Trajectories (A-DSLT) framework is a practitioner-oriented theory that reframes communication breakdowns as predictable outcomes of mismatches between how people learn social rules and how institutions communicate expectations.
+The Explicit.Consulting Clarity Framework (ECCF) is a practitioner-oriented model that reframes communication breakdowns as predictable outcomes of mismatches between how people learn social rules and how institutions communicate expectations.

-The A-DSLT framework helps teams reduce miscommunication by making expectations explicit, observable, and fair, enabling neurodiverse individuals to contribute fully without masking. it can inform more inclusive, effective, and ethical communication practices
+The ECCF framework helps teams reduce miscommunication by making expectations explicit, observable, and fair, enabling all neuro-type employees and managers to contribute fully.
+It can inform more inclusive, effective, and ethical communication practices

 Our Approach

-We partner with managers, HR, and teams to implement the A-DSLT framework in real work contexts, aligning standards with explicit communication styles, enhancing collaboration within and between all neuro-types.
+We partner with executive managers, HR, and teams to implement the A-DSLT framework in real-world contexts, aligning standards with explicit communication styles and enhancing collaboration within and between all neuro-types.

 Our Services